Office of sustainable Community Planning Links

 Smart Mobility responds to the transportation needs of the State’s people and businesses, addresses climate change, advances social equity and environmental Justice, supports economic and community development, and reduces per capita vehicle miles traveled.

-For a summary of the pilot study, take a look at the SMF Implementation Pilot Study Fact Sheet.
+For a summary of the pilot study, take a look at the SMF Implementation Study Fact Sheet.

 - Sustainability Tools and Practices: An Examination of Selected State Departments of Transportation, California Metropolitan Planning Organizations and National Tools, Preliminary Investigation, Caltrans Division of Research and Innovation, March 22, 2013—This report contains a review of selected sustainability tools and practices to identify how well the agencies’ sustainability tools are performing and garner any lessons learned from initial implementation.